 Besides helping relieve failed back syndrome pain, regenerative medicine should be able to help your back pain with the following:

 - Degenerative Disc Disease

 - Upper Back Pain

 Finally, at Metropolitan Pain Consultants our expert pain physicians will work with you to discover how to beat back pain.
 If you are experiencing recurring low back pain and wish to discuss your pain condition further, please contact us today.
 You can reach us at 201-729-0001 to schedule a consultation at one of our clinics.
-Our locations are in Aberdeen, West Orange, or Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.